aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

     BiFunction<Integer, Integer, Integer> addFunction = (a, b) -> a + b;

-The first 2 Integers in BiFunction generic represent the types of input #1 and input #2, respectively.
+The first 2 Integers in BiFunction generic represent the types of two BiFunction inputs.
 The last Integer represents the type of the output.

-The 2nd line runs the "apply" method which will trigger the lambda expression to run by passing 4 and 5 as the input.
-The lambda body will run 4 + 5 and return the result.
+The 2nd line runs the "apply" method, which triggers the lambda expression to execute, by passing 4 and 5 as the input.
+The lambda body calculates 4 + 5 and returns the result.

-The next BiFunction example will take in 2 Integers and return an Integer that represents the result of multiplying the 2 Integers together.
+The next BiFunction example accepts 2 Integers, and return an Integer that represents the result of multiplying the 2 input Integers.

     BiFunction<Integer, Integer, Integer> multiplyFunction = (a, b) -> a * b;
     Integer multiplyResult = multiplyFunction.apply(4,5);